Blue Ribbon Recipe

 ·cilantro, fresh - optional if you like it

 - In the meantime, prepare your water with the garlic powder, ground cumin, and tomato sauce (of which you will only need about 6 oz, you can try to use the whole can but I have found it is just too much).
 Get the lid to your fry pan ready.
-Once your rice is toasted nicely you will add your water mixture quickly and cover with the lid immediately!
+Once your rice is toasted nicely you will add your water mixture quickly and cover with the lid immediately.
 It will smell sooo good!!!
 Now, why do I do it this way?
-My mother and grandmother said it was to capture ALL the flavor, so I do. :) (Some folks use chicken stock, try it if you want.
-It is a nice flavor.
+My mother and grandmother said it was to capture ALL the flavor, so I do. :) (Some folks use chicken stock, try it if you want; it is a nice flavor.
 With this recipe I just don't think you need it.
 My grandmother or mother never needed it.)

 - See the consistency of the rice in this picture.
 This is what you are looking for.
 Your rice should be nice and tender but not mushy.
 Please feel free to message me for more help.
 I think this should do it.
-There is a way to use fresh garlic, cumin and tomato.
-You need an stone mortar and pestle or molcajete (spanish word).
+There is a way to use fresh garlic, cumin, and tomato.
+You need a stone mortar and pestle or molcajete (Spanish word).
 Message me if you want to know.
 It is so delicious and easy this way.
 I hope you enjoy it.
 My family loves it!
 Add chicken to the mix and you have arroz con pollo (Mexican rice with chicken, which is why some use chicken stock).
 That easy!
 SOOO DELICIOUS!
 I hope you like it.
 It really is nothing like you find in the Mexican restaurants.
 It's like what you find in the Mexican kitchen.
 Love.